 The uses of plants are without limit and, if comprehensively enumerated, will not fit into this page.
 Nevertheless, their main use to man and other animals is as food.
 It can also be said that this is their ultimate function on Earth, that is, to sustain or perpetuate life by providing energy and structural elements for use of other organisms.

-With a few possible exception, present humans survive on diets that include plants or plant products.
+With a few possible exceptions, present humans survive on diets that include plants or plant products.
 Cereals, root and tubers, grain legumes, and vegetables are common inclusions in staple foods.
-Ruminant animals forage on both grasses and non-grass plants; birds feed on fruits and grains; and bees thrive on nectar from flowering plants.
+Ruminant animals forage on both grasses and non-grass plants; birds feed on fruits and grains, and bees thrive on nectar from flowering plants.

 This is so because plants are able to photosynthesize.
 The process of photosynthesis is responsible for the generation of chemical energy needed by heterotrophic organisms, those which are incapable of utilizing directly the energy from the sun.
 In addition, photosynthesis produces oxygen which is essential to aerobic organisms including humans.
 Even when some plants are considered weeds in agriculture, they still perform these life-sustaining functions.

 In addition, there are products derived from animals such as hides, feathers, horns, and bones.
-Manures are used as organic soil supplement or as nitrogenous ingredient in vermicomposting.
+Manures are used as an organic soil supplement or as nitrogenous ingredients in vermicomposting.
 There can be none of these without the energy which these animals harvest from plants directly or indirectly or both.